Skip to main content

 JAM KIDS

-Henderson County Junior Appalachian Musicians (JAM kids) is operated by FBVMA and is an after-school program for children ages 8-17 to learn regional mountain music and dance.
-JAM kids introduce music through small group instruction on instruments common to the Appalachian region, such as the fiddle, banjo, and guitar.
-Students learn songs, participate in group “all-play” and string band classes, learning regional music and making friends along the way.
-The Henderson County JAM is an affiliate of the parent organization JAM but is locally operated and funded.
+The Henderson County Junior Appalachian Musicians (JAM Kids) is an after-school program for children ages 8-17 to learn regional mountain music and dance.
+JAM Kids introduces music through small group instruction on instruments common to the Appalachian region, such as the fiddle, banjo, mandolin, and guitar.
+Students learn regional music, participate in group “all-play” and string band classes, and perform around Western North Carolina while making friends along the way.
+The Henderson County JAM is an affiliate of the parent organization JAM Kids but is locally operated and funded by the French Broad Valley Music Association

 Our Instructors